-Recently many-objective optimization attracts a lot of research interests, which makes the feature of scalability to the number of objectives of CMOPs desirable.
-A general framework to construct CMOPs with the scalability to the number of objectives is given in Eq. \eqref{eqn:das-cmop}.
+Many-objective optimization has attracted much research interest in recent years, which makes the scalability of the number of objectives of CMOPs a desirable feature.
+A general framework to construct CMOPs with a scalable number of objectives is given as follows:

-In Eq. \eqref{eqn:das-cmop}, we borrow the idea of WFG toolkit \cite{huband2006review} to construct objectives, which can be scaled to any number of objectives.
+In Eq. \eqref{eqn:das-cmop}, we borrow an idea from the WFG toolkit \citep{huband2006review} to construct objectives, which can be scaled to any number of objectives.
 More specifically, the number of objectives is controlled by a user-defined parameter $m$.

-Three different types of constraint functions proposed in Section \ref{section:scalable_objectives} can be combined together with the scalable objectives to construct difficulty adjustable and scalable CMOPs (DAS-CMOPs).
-More specifically, the first $K$ constraint functions with Type-I are defined to limit the reachable boundary of each decision variable in the shape functions ($\alpha_{1}(x_{1:m-1})$ to $\alpha_{m}(x_{1:m-1})$), which have the ability to control the difficulty level of diversity-hardness by $\eta$.
+The three different types of constraint functions proposed in Section \ref{section:scalable_objectives} can be combined with the scalable objective functions to construct difficulty-adjustable and scalable CMOPs (DAS-CMOPs).
+More specifically, the first $K$ constraint functions of Type-I are defined to limit the reachable boundary of each decision variable in the shape functions ($\alpha_{1}(x_{1:m-1})$ to $\alpha_{m}(x_{1:m-1})$), which have the ability to control the difficulty level of diversity-hardness using $\eta$.
 The $(K+1)$ to $(K+P)$ constraint functions belong to Type-II, which limit the reachable boundary of the distance functions ($\beta_{1}(x_{1:m-1},x_{m:n})$ to $\beta_{1}(x_{1:m-1},x_{m:n})$).
-They have the ability to control the the difficulty level of feasibility-hardness by $\zeta$.
+They have the ability to control the difficulty level of feasibility-hardness using $\zeta$.
 The last $Q$ constraint functions are set directly on each objective, and belong to Type-III.
-They generate a number of infeasible regions, which hinder the working population of a CMOEA approaching to the PF.
+They generate a number of infeasible regions, which hinder the working population of a CMOEA as it approaches the $PF$.
 The difficulty level of convergence-hardness generated by Type-III constraint functions is controlled by $\gamma$.
-The rest of parameters in Eq. \eqref{eqn:das-cmop} are illustrated as follows.
+The other parameters in Eq. \eqref{eqn:das-cmop} are illustrated as follows.

-Three parameters $K$, $P$ and $Q$ are used to control the number of each type of constraint functions, respectively. $K \le m - 1, P \le m$ and $Q \ge 1$.
-The total number of constraint functions is controlled by $(K + P + Q)$. $n$ decides the dimensions of decision variables, and $n \ge m$. $a$ decides the number of disconnected segments in the PF. $d$ indicates the distance between the constrained PF and the unconstrained PF.
-The difficulty level of a DAS-CMOP is controlled by a difficulty triplet $(\eta, \zeta, \gamma)$, with each of its component ranging from 0 to 1.
-When each of parameter in the difficult triplet increases, the difficulty level of a DAS-CMOP increases.
+Three parameters---$K$, $P$ and $Q$---are used to control the number of each type of constraint function. $K \le m - 1, P \le m$ and $Q \ge 1$.
+The total number of constraint functions is controlled by $(K + P + Q)$. $n$ determines the dimension of decision variables, and $n \ge m$. $a$ decides the number of disconnected segments in a $PF$. $d$ indicates the distance between the constrained $PF$ and the unconstrained $PF$.